- The Washington Times - Wednesday, January 21, 2026

 Meanwhile, in real life, “Being on a combat deployment where you are the only carrier available for persistent air operations means you can’t go offline for maintenance issues [and] you can’t have persistent hiccups,” Mr. Montgomery said.
 “It’s a demanding, high-stress environment.”

-Nimitz-class aircraft carriers are powered by two A4W nuclear reactors that generate steam to drive four turbines that provide virtually unlimited range and endurance for more than 20 years without refueling.
+Nimitz-class aircraft carriers are powered by two A4W nuclear reactors that generate steam to drive four turbines, providing virtually unlimited range and endurance for more than 20 years without refueling.

-The construction of the Nimitz-class carriers marked the Navy’s transition from conventionally powered carriers, which need friendly countries’ ports for refueling, to nuclear-powered ones that essentially don’t.
+The construction of the Nimitz-class carriers marked the Navy’s transition from conventionally powered carriers, which need friendly countries’ ports for refueling, to nuclear-powered carriers that essentially don’t.

 Advertisement